A group of young people laughing together outside on a bench. Group includes two black girls (one in a wheelchair), one black boy, and a white boy.

 Using heroin or methadone with zopiclone may make you feel sleepier.
 You could go into a deep sleep and find it harder to wake up.

-Try not to drink caffeine drinks while you are taking zopiclone.
+Try not to drink caffeine drinks (like coffee, cola or energy drinks) while you are taking zopiclone.

 Caffeine has the opposite effect of zopiclone in your body and could stop it from working so well.